BlittlePrime/GetVerses/README.md

 download this project as a zip from the Code button and extract it or clone it

-copy the versefavorites.db from the folder to your c: directory open the command line and navigate to where you extracted the folder type "getverses" and enter to run the getverses.bat file.
+copy the versefavorites.db from the folder to your c: directory open an elevated command line and navigate to where you extracted the folder type "getverses" and enter to run the getverses.bat file.
 This will load the web server.

 (note: if you get the message "It was not possible to find any installed .NET Core SDKs" then you will need to install it from here